 Tarot Journaling: A Heart’s Compass Approach

-If you live in San Diego and would love to develop a relationship to the tarot by journaling weekly, join this ongoing Monday drop-in writing group that meets from noon to 1 p.m. at San Diego Writers, Ink (Liberty Station).
-We start Monday, March 2, 2020.
+If you would love to develop a relationship to the tarot by journaling weekly, join this ongoing Monday drop-in writing group that meets from noon to 1 p.m. at San Diego Writers, Ink (Liberty Station). *We start a new cycle, beginning with the Ace of Cups, on Monday, September 27, 2021.
 Journaling keeps us connected to a regular rhythm of listening to our hearts and minds.
 When you add tarot to that practice as a source of inspiration, you enter a vivid landscape of images, symbols, depicted scenarios, people cards, and archetypal energies.

 Because every tarot deck also uses the four elements as a structural device, you have the opportunity to consider how you love (the cups cards), how you express yourself creatively (the fire cards), how you develop your physical prowess or manifest wealth (the earth cards), and how you use your mind, including your writing skills (the air cards).
 And you can point the arrow of your journaling inquiry using the tarot back into the past (experiences you’ve already lived in relation to the tarot card) or into the present (what you see in your present life that mirrors this card) or even peek into the future (what you wish or intuit this card to be saying about tomorrow’s dreams for your life).